Just Wow! Bluebell Woods Warrenpoint Northern Ireland

 Stick to the paths and do not trample on or pick the flowers (remember, they have an important job to do).

-Access to the Blue Bell road is often made via a really busy, fast carriageway.
+Access to the Blue Bell road is from via a really busy, fast dual carriageway.

 So take care when parking along the carriageway lay by and when getting in and out of your car.

 Can Bluebells be grown from seed in your own garden?

 - Choose a location: Bluebell seeds prefer to grow in partial shade to full shade, so choose a spot in your garden that gets some sunlight but also has shade throughout the day.
 They also prefer well-drained soil that is slightly acidic.